korinnalindemann/korinnalindemann/_pages/about.md

 Hi!

-I am Korinna Lindemann, a PhD Candidate at the Research Training Group DYNAMICS and the Hertie School, Berlin.
+I am Korinna Lindemann, a PhD Candidate at the DFG-funded Research Training Group DYNAMICS and the Hertie School, Berlin.

 My dissertation revolves around the question of the political behaviour of immigrants in the arrival country.
 I am specifically focusing on electoral behaviour and political attitudes.
 My research interests include topics on migration, political behaviour and quantitative methods.